enemy100/automated-linkedin-posts/docs/04-github-actions.md

-# GitHub Actions – Extraction and Triggers
+# GitHub Actions – Extraction Only (to Notion)

-Use Actions for two things:
-- Extract content from external sites and write into Notion
+Use Actions to extract content from external sites and write new items into Notion. n8n will post on its own schedule.
-- Trigger n8n via webhook to run the posting workflow

-## A) Extraction workflow (example)

-Secrets to set:
+## Secrets to set
 - `NOTION_API_TOKEN` – Notion integration token
-- (Optional) Other API keys your extractor uses
+- (Optional) Any API keys your extractor needs

-Example `.github/workflows/extract-content.yml`:
+## Example workflow: `.github/workflows/extract-content.yml`
 ```yaml
 name: Extract content to Notion